merturk19/StockApi/README.md

 # StockApi

 Built with .NET and EF Core.
-Uses SQLite for data storing.
+Uses PostgreSQL for data storing.
+User level designed with React.